 About Swabhiman Samiti

-Swabhiman Samiti is a grassroots social organisation founded in 2004, rooted in the belief that dignity (Swabhiman), self-respect, and justice are fundamental human rights.
-The organisation works to empower marginalized and excluded communities and to contribute towards building a society free from poverty, patriarchy, and social injustice.
+Swabhiman Samiti is a grassroots social organisation founded in 2004, rooted in the belief that dignity (Swabhiman), self-respect, equity, and justice are fundamental human rights.
+The organisation works to empower women, girls, and marginalized communities and contribute towards building a just, inclusive, and resilient society where every individual has equitable access to opportunities and can live with dignity.

 Guided by Gandhian values—Ahinsa (Non-Violence), Gram Swaraj (Local Self-Governance), and Rojgaar (Sustainable Livelihoods)—Swabhiman Samiti believes that lasting change can only be achieved when communities are not treated as beneficiaries, but as active agents of their own transformation.
 Our approach places people at the centre of development, fostering leadership, collective action, and accountability from the ground up.

-Over the years, Swabhiman Samiti has been working closely with rural communities across eastern Uttar Pradesh, particularly in the districts of Siddharthnagar, Maharajganj, and Kushinagar, to address deep-rooted inequalities related to caste, gender, poverty, and access to public services.
-Through integrated programmes in education, health, gender justice, livelihoods, and climate resilience, the organisation strives to improve the quality of life of vulnerable populations while strengthening their voice, agency, and resilience.
+Over the years, Swabhiman Samiti has worked closely with rural communities across eastern Uttar Pradesh, particularly in Siddharthnagar—an Aspirational District located along the Indo–Nepal border—as well as Maharajganj and Kushinagar districts, to address deep-rooted inequalities related to gender, poverty, exclusion, access to public services, and limited opportunities.

 The Journey of Swabhiman Samiti: From Rights to Dignity